 June 26, 2020

 The Kwitter who agreed to talk to us preferred to remain anonymous and chose to be called: CSC.
-In this article, CSC confides and shares with you its successes and difficult moments.
+In this article, CSC confides and shares with you her successes and difficult moments.

 I quit smoking December 26, 2018, I was 37 years old.
 At that point I was smoking 5 to 6 cigarettes a day.

-I was on a phone call with family, and I was feeling emotional about the content of our call.
-When I got off of the call something inside of me made me realize that in order for me to be taken seriously in life by others, I would need to take myself seriously first.
-And if I was going to be serious about Who I was then and who I wanted to become, then I knew being a cigarette smoker was not in line with that vision.
-I honestly had no preparation for the test station, it was cold turkey.
+I was on a phone call with my family, and I was feeling emotional about the content of the call.
+When I got off of the phone something inside of me made me realize that in order for me to be taken seriously in life by others, I would first need to take myself seriously.
+And if I was going to be serious about who I was then and who I wanted to become, then I knew being a cigarette smoker was not in line with that vision.
+I honestly had no preparation for the cessation; I did it cold turkey.

 I would say the strategies I use & have used to deal with my cravings are a combination of food, exercise, drinking water, speaking out loud the fact that I am having a craving and maintaining a healthier relationship with my emotions.

 I do not remember how I came across the Kwitter app.
 What I like most about the app are all of the details and the reminders about your progress.
-The app helped me to realize that I was doing my body a favor by removing cigarettes from my life.
+The app helped me to realize the favor I have begun offering my body by removing cigarettes from my life.

 I would advise potential Kwitters to continue to dream, wish and imagine the life they want as much as possible.
 At some point those desires will be louder than the voice that tells you to pick up a cigarette.